Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 every training run are saved to the same directory and will all be included on the same graph.

-To summarize, go to your command line, enter the `ml-agents` directory and type:
+To summarize, go to your Anaconda command line, activate the ml-agents environment, enter the `ml-agents` directory and type:

 ```python
 python3 python/learn.py <env_file_path> --run-id=<run-identifier> --train